How to cook the Perfect Retro Steak Diane with Young Beef Tenderloin Medallions

 Add a little vegetable oil to the pan that you cooked your steaks in, add the sliced shallots and allow to soften, add the sliced mushrooms along with a tablespoon of butter, add the minced garlic and saute together for around a minute.
 Add the Worcestershire sauce and bring to boil.

 Turn up the heat and tilt the pan away from you and add the brandy, tilt it right towards the edge of the pan and allow it to set on fire from the gas ring.
 Turn down the heat and add the cream and the mustard, bring to a light boil.

 Add half of the chopped parsley to the pan and stir.
-Place the steaks onto to a warm plate then spoon the sauce over the steaks, sprinkle with the remaining chopped parsley.
+Place the steaks onto a warm plate then spoon the sauce over the steaks, sprinkle with the remaining chopped parsley.
 Or serve them in the pan placed onto the center of the table